3saster/fullscrn_huds/readme.txt

-  [DOOM] Automatic compatibility added for Pirate Doom [CHEX] Berserk mode indicator CVAR from Doom no longer saved to ini [HACX] No longer uses modified STBAR lump, but instead adds a small black patch to cover mugshot background
+  [DOOM] Automatic compatibility added for Pirate Doom [CHEX] Berserk mode indicator CVAR from Doom no longer saved to ini [HACX] No longer uses modified STBAR lump, but instead adds a small black patch to cover mugshot background [ALL] Fixed stats in top-right not moving correctly when the vid_fps CVAR is on

 > Version 5.1.2 (Nov 4, 2019)
   [ALL] MENUDEF: Code optimization (now only HacX needs two files, all other games just one)